The Hidden Framework Most Founders Miss When Choosing a Cofounder Coach

 Your business execution is stalling due to poor alignment

-Choose a transformation-focused coach if:
+Choose transformation-focused coaching if:

 You're experiencing unresolved tension, trust breakdowns, or emotional avoidance

-2. Directive vs. Non-Directive Coaching
+2. Directive vs. Non-Directive Approach

 How much structure do you want?